 15) While writing education always start with recent education first.

 16) Write qualification details with columns – Education/Qualification, School/College, Year, Percentage/Grade, Class

-17) Write relevant skills and on-job-accomplishments on first page of your resume and work experience, educational details on second page.
+17) Write relevant skills and on-job-accomplishments on the first page of your resume and work experience, educational details on the second page.

 Most important – Be ready to explain everything you put in your resume.
-On request you must present necessary examples to interviewer.
+On request, you must present necessary examples to the interviewer.

 Only writing a good resume is not sufficient.
 Before applying for software testing jobs you need to write an effective software testing job cover letter as well.
 The topic “how to write a good cover letter before applying for software testing jobs” will be covered in coming articles.

-Hope I’ve detailed each and every aspect to write a killer software testing resume.
-Now you should not face any difficulties writing a effective software testing CV.
+Hope I’ve detailed each and every aspect to writing a killer software testing resume.
+Now you should not face any difficulties writing an effective software testing CV.
 If you need help, please put your queries in comments.

 If you like this article please share with friends.
 Subscribe to the email newsletter to get Software Testing Tips.